LibreOffice/core/static/README.wasm.md

 ```

 If you enter the above examples into the browser console, you need to enter them into the console of
-the first soffice.worker.js thread, which is the LO main thread since we use -sPROXY_TO_PTHREAD, not
+the first web worker thread, which is the LO main thread since we use -sPROXY_TO_PTHREAD, not
 into the console of the browser's main thread.

 Alternatively, you can do the following:  Put an example into some file like `example.js` that you